Tanwarin Sukkhapisit: Biography

 Tanwarin was born on October 23, 1973, in the Nakhon Ratchasima province.
 They began publicly living as a woman at 17.
 They attended Khon Kaen University, where they noted a large presence of cross-dressers and drag-queen shows.
 While enrolled, they started directing and acting for college plays while completing their graduate studies in Mass Communication.
 They moved to Bangkok to pursue work in the entertainment industry but was initially unsuccessful.
-Tanwarin returned to Korat to work as an English teach for seven years, and played their first role as a kathoey character on a show that was shortly pulled off air.
+Tanwarin returned to Korat to work as an English teacher for seven years, and played their first role as a kathoey character on a show that was shortly pulled off air.
 Their first short film that they made, "The Ring", received attention that inspired them to continue their filmmaking career.
 Tanwarin worked as a waiter for nearly 10 years in order to remain in Bangkok.

 Career

 Film career

 Tanwarin directed and starred in their first feature film, Insects in the Backyard, released in 2010.
 The movie was made with a budget of less than 500,000 Thai baht.
 The story revolves around the troubled lives of a family of siblings Jenny and Johnny, who are raised by their kathoey sibling/mother Tanya.
 Tanwarin serves to trouble typical notions of kinship and family, as well as explore themes of gender-nonconformity.

 Insects in the Backyard was banned by Thailand's Ministry of Culture from being screened for "immoral and pornographic content".
 Despite its banning, the film was screened at the Bangkok 2010 International Film Festival.
 It also received attention at international film festivals, such as the 2010 Vancouver International Film Festival.
 In response to the film's banning, a mock funeral was held in protest which brought around 50 attendees.
 Sukkhapisit founded their own independent film company, Amfine Productions, in response to the banning.

 Tanwarin continued to fight the legal ruling.
 In 2015, five years after the initial ban, the Administrative Court ruled to uphold the ban, referencing a three-second sex scene in which genitals are visible as the aforementioned pornography.
 The film was eventually screened for the first time in Thailand in 2017, with said scene removed.